-The world will not remember us for what we kept to ourselves but what we gave away.
-We will not be honored for what we could have done but what we did.
-We are not respected for our potential or talent but action.
-We are not valued for the intentions we have but the outcome we deliver.
+The world will not remember us for what we kept to ourselves but for what we gave away.
+We will not be honored for what we could have done but for what we did.
+We are not respected for our potential or talent but for action.
+We are not valued for the intentions we have but for the outcome we deliver.

 We don’t feel good for what we can do but for what we actually do.
 If that’s the case, which it is, we may as well reclaim our gifts and do our best.
 At least, we’ve got to try.
 Why just aim for the moon when you can land on it.

 Discover your talent and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)